NishanthKanii/NishanthKanii/README.md

 # 💫 About Me:
 I am a Full-Stack Developer with 3.9 years of experience specializing in Angular and Node.js.
 My expertise lies in crafting high-performance, responsive UIs and building scalable RESTful APIs with MongoDB.
-From developing pixel-perfect designs at Sensiple to streamlining CI/CD pipelines at SightSpectrum, I am passionate about delivering user-focused digital solutions and driving technical innovation.<br>
+I am passionate about delivering user-focused digital solutions and driving technical innovation.<br>

 # 💻 Tech Stack: